AdobeDocs/campaign-standard.en/help/audiences/using/active-profiles.md

 # Active profiles{#active-profiles}

 Adobe Campaign provides a report that displays the number of active profiles.
 This report is only informative, it doesn't have a direct impact on billing.
 Only administrators can access this report, under **[!UICONTROL Administration > Customer metrics]**.

 ![](assets/audience_active_profiles1.png)

+>[!NOTE]
+>
+>If you are hosted on AWS and using Campaign Standard from build 10368, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
+For more on this, refer to the [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/performance-monitoring/active-profiles-monitoring.html).

-The **[!UICONTROL Billing]** technical workflow generates every month a report containing the number of active profiles that were targeted during the last 12-month rolling period.
+This report is generated every month by the **[!UICONTROL Billing]** technical workflow.
+It contains the number of active profiles that were targeted during the last 12-month rolling period.

-The profiles that were excluded during delivery preparation (typology rules, quarantines) are not taken into account.
-A profile that has been targeted by several deliveries will only be counted once.
-At the bottom of the report, you will find the list of active profiles for each targeting dimension.
+Note that the profiles that were excluded during delivery preparation (typology rules, quarantines) are not taken into account.
+Moreover, a profile that has been targeted by several deliveries will only be counted once.

 ![](assets/audience_active_profiles2.png)

-If you are hosted on AWS and using Campaign Standard from build 10368, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
-For more on this, refer to the [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/performance-monitoring/active-profiles-monitoring.html).
+At the bottom of the report, you will find the list of active profiles processed by the billing workflow:

+* The **[!UICONTROL NmsRecipient]** source includes all customers that were contacted using information from their Campaign Standard profile.

+* On the other hand, customers that were targeted using a specific piece of information only (email address, phone number), with no relation to their Campaign profile, will come under the **[!UICONTROL anonymous]** source.